19 super annoying things internationals do in the Netherlands

 10. Compare the Netherlands to other countries

-Complaining about how things in the Netherlands are worse when compared to another country can set a Dutchie on edge, especially if that country is Belgium.
+Complaining that things in the Netherlands are worse than in another country can set a Dutchie on edge, especially if that country is Belgium.

 READ MORE | A love/hate relationship: the Dutch-Belgian rivalry explained

-Not only Dutchies get irked by this, however.
+Not only do Dutchies get irked by this, but also.
 Why are you spending your time comparing the Netherlands to other countries you left to come here?

 11. Complain about the head on their biertje